 This is the island’s largest site, and is also right on the beach.
 It is well equipped, and has a good toilet block with private showers.

 Some years Papagayo camping is opened at Easter, but in recent years, it has been for the summer only.
-In 2017, it was open from 21st June until 17th September.
+There is talk that the campsite will be opening all year round in the future.

 The site has 284 plots and pitches for camping are around €7 per day and €10 per day for motorhomes.
 This includes electricity and the site has an access ramp to the beach for wheelchairs, a shaded area, ten BBQ’s, updated toilets, 24 hour electricity, fire system and sewage treatment plant.